alipouw13/appureviewbankingdemo/5-automating-workflows.md

 ## Setup

 - Microsoft Purview account configured
-- Necessary Azure roles assigned (2 user accounts, one with Workflow admin and Data steward, one with Catalog reader)
+- Necessary roles assigned to appropriate users (2 user accounts, one with Workflow admin and Data steward, one with Catalog reader)

 ## Steps